A Self-Evolving Framework for Efficient Terminal Agents via Observational Context Compression: Self-evolving Compression Agentic Framework

 \section{Self-evolving Compression Agentic Framework}

-During a terminal agent’s execution loop, each step receives an observation from the environment, which often contains substantial redundant information.
-To improve token efficiency, we propose TACO, a self-evolving context compression framework.
-TACO compresses terminal observations using a dynamically evolving set of compression rules, where each rule is a function that determines whether and how a terminal output should be compressed.
-As shown in Fig.~\ref{fig:taco_main}, the framework consists of three components: (1) \textbf{Terminal Output Compression} (top right), which applies evolved rules to compress terminal outputs at each step; (2) \textbf{Intra-Task Rule Set Evolution} (middle right), which updates rules online based on observed compression outcomes within the current task; and (3) \textbf{Global Rule Pool Evolution} (bottom right), which continually refines and shares effective rules across tasks.
+During a terminal agent's execution loop, each step receives an environment observation that often contains substantial redundancy.
+To improve token efficiency, we propose TACO, a self-evolving context compression framework that compresses terminal observations with a dynamically evolving set of compression rules.
+Each rule specifies when and how an observation should be compressed.
+As shown in Fig.~\ref{fig:taco_main}, TACO consists of three components: (1) \textbf{Terminal Observation Compression} (top right), which applies evolved rules at each step; (2) \textbf{Intra-Task Rule Set Evolution} (middle right), which updates rules online from compression outcomes within the current task; and (3) \textbf{Global Rule Pool Evolution} (bottom right), which refines and shares effective rules across tasks.